 A canonical URL refers to an HTML link element, with the attribute of rel=”canonical” found in the element of your webpage.
 It specifies to search engines your preferred URL.
-In simple words, if you have a web page accessible by multiple URLs, or different pages with similar content you can instruct search engines to consider and crawl the preferred URL.
+In simple words, if you have a web page accessible by multiple URLs with similar content you can instruct search engines to consider and crawl the preferred URL.

 49. What are Google SiteLinks and how to get them for my website?

 SiteLinks are hyperlinks to subpages of a website that appear under certain Google listings in order to help users navigate the site.
 Generally, you see SiteLinks only when you search for a site name or site URL.
-Though only Google decides if they will display the SiteLinks or not but if you have a clear navigation Google may consider to display SiteLinks for your website.
+Though only Google decides if they will display the SiteLinks or not; but if you have clear navigation (menu) and enough website authority, Google may consider displaying SiteLinks for your website.

 50. Will SEO die?